SulemanRasheed/Monash-Health-Surgery-Wait-Times/README.md

 ---

-## 📁 Files

-/elective-surgery-wait-times/
-│
-├── Dashboard-Preview.png # Dashboard screenshot
-├── LICENSE # License file
-├── Monash_ElectriceSurgery.pbix # Power BI report file
-├── README.md # Project documentation
-├── ihn269 monash health.xlsx # Source data (MyHospitals.gov.au)

----

 ## ✅ Getting Started

 1. Clone or download this repository.
 2. Open `Monash_ElectiveSurgery.pbix` in **Power BI Desktop**.
-3. Load `Monash_WaitTimes.xlsx` as the data source.
+3. May Load `lhn269 monash health.xlsx` as the data source.
 4. Use slicers to filter by **urgency level** or **year** to explore trends.

 ---